coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 2. **Core Nodes**:
    - Core nodes store data and perform the computational tasks needed for data processing.
 These nodes are vital for both **storage** and **computation**, and they ensure that the data is replicated and available during the cluster’s lifetime.

+3. **Task Nodes (Optional)**:
+   - Task nodes are optional nodes that serve to augment the cluster’s processing capacity.
+Unlike core nodes, task nodes **do not store data** but are dedicated to executing tasks assigned by the master node.
+Task nodes are ideal for **scaling computation** when workloads demand additional resources.
+They can also be provisioned as **spot instances**, offering further cost savings.